Last Updated May 8, 202511 min read

 • AmazonS3FullAccess: This provides full access to all buckets via the AWS Management Console.
 It is important to include this policy because Elastic Beanstalk CLI will need to upload your source code file to Amazon S3 using multipart upload, especially if the size is greater than 7mb.

 You will be greeted with a success message along with your user credentials.
 This page is only displayed once, so make a note of the Access Key ID and the Secret access key, which you will need later on.
 Alternatively, you can download the provided .csv file, which contains the same credentials.
+The folowing are the user details that the user should have and also their permissions.

 aws configure